Parasitic Gifts in a Forgotten Soviet Library

 Ethnologia Europaea 2025

-This article introduces the concept of parasitical ethnography to explore how gifts can be abandoned or out of time, unsettling classical theories of reciprocity.
+This article introduces the concept of parasitic ethnography to explore how gifts can be abandoned or out of time, unsettling classical theories of reciprocity.
 Drawing on the case of a forgotten Soviet library in Sillamäe, Estonia, and a series of artistic interventions, it examines how belated gifts—objects that linger in storage, fall out of circulation, or survive beyond their original contexts—continue to shape social life.

 Rather than producing neat cycles of exchange, these gifts generate ambiguity, excess, and unresolved obligations, forcing us to confront the dark side of giving.
 By engaging with such residues through exhibitions and experimental collaborations, parasitical ethnography treats fieldwork as an act of intrusion and reactivation, where researchers and hosts enter unstable relations of dependence, exploitation, and creativity.